cknitin/Sql-Server/README.md

 Transaction T1 modified some data, after the modification transaction T2 read this modified data before the comit of transaction T1.

 #### Nonrepeatable read
+Transaction T1 get a row of data from a table.
+T2 updates that row.
+T1 tries to get this row again in the same transaction, but get diffrent result because of the T2 modified that data.

 #### Phantom read
+T1 get some rows of data from a table.
+T2 inserts a new row into the same table, Now T1 perform same query with same condition but get extra row , this extra row called phantom row.